gmcmullen/Ebook-Library/README.md

 public APIs, sorts them into bookstore-style categories, and publishes a searchable HTML catalogue.

-**This code was written with AI assistance and should be audited before you rely on it for anything important.**
+**This code was written by AI and should be audited by a human if you plan to use it for anything important (or at all).**

 ## Install